 Written & directed by newcomer, Robert Eggers, It is a measured, expertly crafted and paced study in queesy unease and impending dread that does nothing to sacrifice story or character.
 This is a beautifully, beautifully shot film.
 From the long lingering shots of the Kiosk, Ontario (standing in for New England) landscape at dusk, lighting a scene only by camp fire or candle light to cast an eerie sense of foreboding, to its surreal and haunting final shot.
 This is a film that very quickly gets under your skin and refuses to leave long after the end credits have rolled.

-The Witch is out of DVD & Bluray from 18th July.
+The Witch is out of DVD & Bluray now.